StatisticsNZ/simplevis/README.md

 # simplevis

-### Overview
+### Purpose

-Wrapper functions to make ggplot2 and leaflet visualisation easier.
+Wrapper functions to make ggplot2 and `leaflet` visualisation easier.

-The aim is to make 95% of visualisations easier, while building understanding of ggplot2 so that users can return to ggplot when needed.
+The aim is to make 95% of visualisations easier, while building understanding of `ggplot2` so that users can return to `ggplot2` when needed.

 The package makes things easier for users by: